 - a.
-Please answer the questionnaire about self-reflection ability (see Annex 15).
-After filling it in, reflect and discuss the following aspects:

-- What do you find?

-- What are your strengths and opportunities?

-- Discuss the experience with a colleague.

-- b.
-The questionnaire about self-reflection ability is based on the Beatson model of neurological levels (see Annex 15).
-Consider how this model might be used to guide a experienced teacher (beginning teacher).
+Please answer the questionnaire about self-reflection ability (see Annex 9).
+After filling it in, reflect and discuss the following aspects: - O What do you find? - O What are your strengths and opportunities? - o Discuss the experience with a colleague. - b.
+The questionnaire about self-reflection ability is based on the Beatson model of neurological levels (see Annex 9).
+Consider how this model might be used to guide a teacher mentor (teacher mentee).